wp-plugins/juiz-social-post-sharer/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Typo fix on CSS files (Metro styles only)
+* Bug fix on Pinterest button when target option is activated (find on Firefox by [synthview](http://wordpress.org/support/topic/pinterest-on-124-dont-work-as-axpected?replies=16#post-4874699))

 = 1.3.0 =
 * New feature: choose directly in the edit page of a post if you want to hide buttons (just a box to check)